Pankajzire/django-todo/README.md

 ```

 * Once the server is hosted, head over to http://0.0.0.0:8001/todos for the App.
+* To keep it running
+*      nohup python3 manage.py runserver 0.0.0.0:8001

 #### Step 2 : Run using Docker.
 * Launch EC2 Instance(ubuntu) connect to it